dougburks/ohmydebn-docs/docs/text-editor.md

 The [hotkeys](hotkeys.md) section includes more hotkeys for Neovim and a link to additional information.

-## VSCode
+## Visual Studio Code

-VSCode is a powerful text editor with a graphical user interface.
-You can install it from the OhMyDebn menu.
+Visual Studio Code (VS Code) is a powerful text editor with a graphical user interface.
+You can install it from the OhMyDebn menu via Install - Editor - VSCode.

 ![OhMyDebn VSCode screenshot](https://raw.githubusercontent.com/dougburks/ohmydebn-docs/refs/heads/main/images/ohmydebn-vscode.png)